secretstartups/handbook/infrastructure/production/architecture/index.html.md

 ---

 Our GitLab.com core infrastructure is primarily hosted in Google Cloud Platform's (GCP) `us-east1` region (see [Regions and Zones](https://cloud.google.com/compute/docs/regions-zones/)).
-We do have dependencies on other cloud providers for separate functions.
-Some of the dependencies are legacy fragments from our migration from Azure, and others are deliberate to separate concerns in the event of cloud provider service disruption.
-We're currently working to implement a [Disaster Recovery](https://gitlab.com/gitlab-com/gl-infra/readiness/-/blob/master/library/disaster-recovery/index.md) solution that redesigns our failure scenarios across multi-zone, multi-region, and multi-cloud architectures.

 This document does not cover servers that are not integral to the public facing operations of GitLab.com.